OHIF/Viewers/docs/latest/viewer/studyPrefetcher.md

-In order to have a more customizable alternative for prefetching, OHIF provides a built-in study prefetcher functionality which allows the user to set the order in which the display sets are prefetched, the granularity, the timeout and wether or not display a progress bar in the display set (close to the thumbnail image) in the study browser.
+In order to have a more customizable alternative for prefetching, OHIF provides a built-in study prefetcher functionality which allows the user to set the order in which the display sets are prefetched, the granularity, the timeout and whether or not display a progress bar in the display set (close to the thumbnail image) in the study browser.

 You can customize these options via the viewer's configuration: